 But it’s not just about being passive, companies should give Gen Z'ers something to do and make it exciting for them.
 By not only encouraging, but rewarding consumers for creating user generated content via gamification, brands can reward and incentivise advocacy naturally and authentically.

-So there we have it; Gen Z’ers are old heads on young bodies!
-They have the openness, confidence and progressiveness of Millenials but the belief system and conservativeness of Baby Boomers.
+So there we have it - Gen Z’ers are old heads on young bodies!
+They have the openness, confidence and progressiveness of Millennials but the belief system and conservativeness of Baby Boomers.
 Businesses may not yet be sure where to place them but ignore them at your peril!

 Have you got a brand or business that is actively trying to engage with Gen Z'ers?
 Check out Brand Message and gain the power to reach your audience.